 At CodeWizardsHQ, we believe that learning about technology and programming at a young age can help you succeed in the future.
 Our coding program for kids in elementary school uses Scratch to teach them how to code.

 In the first course, Animation and Games with Scratch, students learn important programming concepts like variables, loops, and conditionals.
-By the end of the course, they will be able to make their own games and animations using Scratch.
+By the end of the course, kids will be able to make their own Scratch games and animations.
 This helps them get ready for more advanced coding and a future in technology.
+Enroll your child in our top-rated coding classes today.

-Coding in Scratch lets kids learn a useful skill while having fun and discovering something new!
+Coding games in Scratch lets kids learn a useful skill while having fun and discovering something new!